alexfernandez/loadtest/README.md

 #### `statusCallback`

 If present, this function executes after every request operation completes.
-Provides immediate access to test results while the test batch is still running.
-This can be used for more detailed custom logging or developing your own spreadsheet or statistical analysis of results.
+Provides immediate access to the test result while the test batch is still running.
+This can be used for more detailed custom logging or developing your own spreadsheet or statistical analysis of the result.

-The results and error passed to the callback are in the same format as the results passed to the final callback.
+The result and error passed to the callback are in the same format as the result passed to the final callback.

 In addition, the following three properties are added to the `result` object: